sancarn/Innovyze-ICM-Libraries/WSLocalStorage/WSLocalStorage.md

 SL_Overwrite.rb
 ```

 `SL_Select.rb` will be used to allow the user to select the selection list to operate on.
-The easiest way to do this is by getting the user to provide the ID of the selection list to operate on. `SL_Select.rb` will then store this data in a `WSLocalStorage` object.
+The easiest way to do this is by getting the user to provide the selection list's ID. `SL_Select.rb` will then store this data in a `WSLocalStorage` object.
 From here it can easily be accessed for `SL_Append`, `SL_Remove`, `SL_Clear` and `SL_Overwrite` operations.

 **SL_Select.rb**